HERA-Team/librarian/docs/Staging.md

 1. Scroll down to the bottom of the results page to the “Staging to Lustre” section.
-2. Enter in your Lustre destination directory using the template.
+2. Enter in your NRAO username where prompted.
+2. Optionally enter in the a sub-directory name in which to put these files.
 3. Hit the “Launch” button.

 Unless something went wrong the Librarian will tell you how many instances and